Dependence on the Dimension for Complexity of Approximation of Random Fields: Appendix. Examples of tensor product-type random fields

 { \bf Acknowledgements}

-This paper was partially written when the author was visiting the Institut f\"{u}r Matematische Stochastik, Georg-August-Universit\"at, G\"ottingen.
+This paper was partially written while the author was visiting the Institut f\"{u}r Matematische Stochastik, Georg-August-Universit\"at, G\"ottingen.
 Special thanks are due to Professor M.A.
 Lifshits for formulation of the problem and constant encouragement and to Professor M. Denker for his support and for providing excellent working conditions.
-The author was supported by grants RFBR 05-01-00911 and RFBR-DFG 04-01-04000.